ZachLewitt/backend-coding-challenge/README.md

 # Backend Coding Challenge

 This repository contains solutions to two coding challenges.
 The solutions have been developed as .NET 7 console applications.

 Both solutions have supporting test projects which have been developed using SpecFlow.
+SpecFlow has been used over more traditional unit tests as the features files provide a better insight into the functionality provided by the applications.
+The spec tests also work more like integration tests, testing the components of the application together which gives greater coverage with fewer tests.
+As the tests only exercise the interface of the application they aren't as brittle and are less likely to need refactoring if the internal implementation of the application is refactored.

 ## Project Structure